oauthstuff/draft-oauth-par/main.md

    -05

-   * Mention use of invalid_request error code for cases, like a bad redirect_uri, that don't have a more specific one
+   * Mention use of `invalid_request` error code for cases, like a bad `redirect_uri`, that don't have a more specific one

    -04